1867

 April 18, 9:00 PM: Carpathia arrives New York.
 She outruns hordes of

-passes Statue of Liberty, 10,000 people are on hand to watch.
+Statue of Liberty, 10,000 people are on hand to watch.
+Titanic's

-Titanic's lifeboats hang at her sides.
-She passes the Cunard pier
+lifeboats hang at her sides.
+She passes the Cunard pier (no. 54) and

-(no. 54) and steams on up-river to the White Star piers, there to
+steams on up-river to the White Star piers, there to lower Titanic's

-lower Titanic's boats.
-The Carpathia then returns to the Cunard pier
+boats.
+The Carpathia then returns to the Cunard pier to finally unload

 April 19 to May 25: Inquiry into the Titanic disaster undertaken by